phenogit/phenogit.github.io/kit-korner-notes.markdown

             2S: Always 4s, no singleton or voids
             3H: 4 card support, shortness somewhere, non-minimum
-            3S: 4 card support, shortness somewhere, minimum
+            3S: 4 card support, shortness somewhere, minimum 1N
+            Partner will always pass unless he is unbalanced, in which case he will make some natural call
         2C: 100% game forcing.
 With a 4 card major and longer clubs partner may choose to respond either 1M or 2C
             2D: 5+d, expected to rebid 2D even if you have a major
             2H: 4h, deny 5+d, with both majors partner would expect you to bid 2H